 You can’t edit the Upwork proposal once it is submitted.
 You can only withdraw the previous proposal and submit the new one.

 How To Write A Winning Upwork Cover Letter?

 Follow the above tips to write a winning Upwork cover letter.
-Address the client's requirements and offer the possible solution.
-Make the client's mind for an interview.
+Address the client’s requirements and offer a possible solution.
+Make the client’s mind up for an interview.